iaga84/securities-analyzer/README.md

 Collaborate
 -----------
-In order to get a working environment, please create a virtualenv and then run:
+In order to set up a working environment, please create a virtualenv and then run:
 `make develop`